pyControl/docs/docs/index.md

 Run the file *pyControl_GUI.py* in the pyControl root directory, you will see a GUI window like that shown above, with the *Run Task* tab selected.

-Plug in a pyboard and it will appear in the drop down menu in the *Setup* box.
+Plug in a pyboard and it will appear in the dropdown menu in the *Setup* box.
 Select the board and press the *Connect* button.
 The GUI will connect to the board.
+(Linux users please see [this note](user-guide/troubleshooting.md#cant-connect-to-acquisition-board) if having difficulty connecting.)

 If the pyControl framework is not already installed on the board, you will see a message saying *Load pyControl framework using 'Config' button.* Press the *Config* button to bring up the config menu and select *Load framework*.
 If you see a message prompting you to disable the pyboard filesystem from acting as a USB flash drive, click *Yes*, then reconnect to the board (the serial port may have changed when you disable the flash drive) and load the framework.